 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2010.
+The City implemented a new fund balance policy during the year ended December 31, 2011 to accommodate Governmental Accounting Standards Board (GASB) Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.